zeux/zeux.github.io/_posts/2026-06-17-zigzag-decoding-avx512.md

 vpternlogq xmm2,xmm1,xmm9,0x6c
 ```

 Shift, and, sub are matching the code we've looked at before, but the compiler replaced `xor` together with the extra `and` here with `vpternlogq` - which takes 3 arguments and a truth table defining how each of the 8 combinations of bits in the source arguments maps to the new result.
-This is nice because this makes this code as expensive as wider (16 or 32-bit) zigzag decoding even though it technically needs to work around the lack of 8-bit shifts[^7].
+This is nice because this makes the code as expensive as wider (16 or 32-bit) zigzag decoding even though it technically needs to work around the lack of 8-bit shifts[^7].
 Let's see if we can do better.

 As a reminder, the transform we need to represent is: